Avenues-Creative-Computation/cs2-setup-assignment/README.md

 Once you have a commit or multiple commits that you’re ready to add to your repository, you can use the push command to add those changes to your remote repository.
 Committing and pushing may feel new at first, but we promise you’ll get used to it 🙂

-**:books: When you are ready to submit an assignment or project you will commit and push your work to the GitHub repository.
+**:books: When you are ready to submit an assignment or project you will commit and push your work to the GitHub repository that GitHub Classroom created in your GitHub account.
 GitHib classroom will notify me of your submission as well as tell us both whether your code has passed any tests I might setup for the assignment.**

 ## Setup your GitHib and GitHub Classroom account